Caterpillar Inc.: Tax deferral techniques

 In March 2017, when US federal agents raided Caterpillar's headquarters in Peoria Ill., it was already evident that the company engaged in aggressive measures to control tax costs.
 Since April 2014, the company's tax policies have been investigated by a senate subcommittee headed by Senator Carl Levin.
 Those investigations uncovered significant changes in Caterpillar's offshore tax strategy, culminating in the creation of the new Swiss subsidiary Caterpillar SARL (CSARL) in Geneva.
 In 1999, former Caterpillar executive Daniel Schlicksup accused the company of funneling profits made on replacement parts into Switzerland, even though it had no warehouses or factories there.
 The Internal Revenue Service found the firm liable for a billion dollars of unpaid taxes for the years 2007 to 2009.

-At the same time, the architect of Caterpillar's fiscal strategy PricewaterhouseCoopers (PWC) came under scrutiny, because of PWC's conflict of interest in acting as Caterpillar's controller as well as being its global tax consultant.
+At the same time, the architect of Caterpillar's fiscal strategy, PricewaterhouseCoopers (PWC), came under scrutiny because of PWC's conflict of interest in acting as Caterpillar's controller as well as being its global tax consultant.
 The Senate uncovered documents from PWC saying the elaborate move was simply a way to evade American taxes.
 "We are going to have to do some dancing" one said.
 Another noted, "What the heck, we will all be retired when this comes up on audit."

+In January 2023, Caterpillar reached a settlement with the Internal Revenue Service and was not ordered to pay any penalties.